abman23/abman23.github.io/_news/announcement_6-2.md

 related_posts: false
 ---

-Joined Nokia, Sunnyvale (USA) as Principal Researcher in AI/ML.
+Joined Nokia in Sunnyvale, CA, USA as a Principal Researcher specializing in AI/ML.